Zofran Drug Lawsuits Over Birth Defects and Other Issues

-- 8 references to Metabolic Acidosis or Late Metabolic Acidosis of Prematurity – Kidneys are unable to remove sufficient amounts of acids from the blood.
+- Eight references to Metabolic Acidosis or Late Metabolic Acidosis of Prematurity – Kidneys are unable to remove sufficient amounts of acids from the blood.

-- 4 references to Pelvic Kidney – Kidney that remains in the pelvic area, rather than ascending upward as in normal fetal development.
+- Four references to Pelvic Kidney – Kidney that remains in the pelvic area, rather than ascending upward as in healthy fetal development.

-- 3 references to Renal Cyst – Sac of fluid in the kidneys.
+- Three references to Renal Cyst – Sac of fluid in the kidneys.

-- 2 references to Urinary Tract Infection (UTI) –
+- Two references to Urinary Tract Infection (UTI) –

-- 3 references to unspecified Urinary Tract Disorder or Malformation
+- Three references to unspecified Urinary Tract Disorder or Malformation

-- 2 references to unspecified Congenital Bladder Anomaly
+- Two references to unspecified Congenital Bladder Anomaly

-- 1 reference to Kidney Duplex – 2 ureters attached to a single kidney.
+- One reference to Kidney Duplex – 2 ureters attached to a single organ.

-- 1 reference to Single Kidney Function – Only 1 kidney works.
+- One reference to Single Kidney Function – Only one kidney works.

-- 1 reference to Bartter’s Syndrome – Malformation that inhibits kidney function.
+- One reference to Bartter’s Syndrome – Malformation that inhibits kidney function.